 What is Ginkgo Biloba?

-For more than 270 million years, Ginkgo biloba has managed to survive and remains only mildly endangered.
+Ginkgo extract (GBE) is derived from the leaves of the ginkgo biloba tree (also known as maidenhair tree) and has many herbal uses.
+For more than 270 million years, ginkgo biloba has managed to survive and remains only mildly endangered.
 Due to the vast range of medicinal qualities, and the importance of research on the evolution of plants, ginkgo biloba trees are widely protected around the world.

 Ginkgo nuts, found inside ginkgo seeds, are eaten in some cultures as delicacies, particularly for Chinese New Year, but the most common use of ginkgo is to make an herbal supplement from extracts of the seeds and leaves.

-Treats Alzheimer’s & Dementia
+Prevents Alzheimer’s & Dementia